-These Dark Chocolate Hazelnut Brownies are moist and nutty and include a secret ingredient that amps up the flavor – Guinness Beer!
+These Guinness brownies are moist and nutty and include a secret ingredient that amps up the flavor – Guinness Beer!

 Who said Guinness is only for St. Patrick’s Day?
 I love cooking with it and have decided that Guinness and chocolate belong together.